 The Exchange does not believe that the addition of CBTX and MBTX options to the Nonstandard Expirations Program, to the P.M.-settled Expiration Friday program, or the QIX program will raise any prohibitive regulatory concerns, nor adversely impact fair and orderly markets on expiration days.
-The Exchange has not experienced any meaningful regulatory concerns, nor adverse impact on fair and orderly markets, in connection with these programs, nor with the listing of CBTX and MBTX options that are P.M.-settled and expire on the last calendar day of the month and quarter (as the Exchange currently does) and is unaware of any reason why adding P.M.-settled options with expirations each day of the week for CBTX and MBTX options (which overlie a narrow-based index rather than a broad-based index) would be create such concerns or impact.
-Particularly, the Exchange does not believe increases in the number of P.M.settled options series and expirations will have any significant adverse economic impact on the futures, index, or underlying index component securities markets (the Exchange notes there are currently no futures or securities futures listed on the underlying indexes).
+The Exchange has not experienced any meaningful regulatory concerns, nor adverse impact on fair and orderly markets, in connection with these programs, nor with the listing of CBTX and MBTX options that to different programs within the Rules that permit these same expirations for consistency within the Rules.

+are P.M.-settled and expire on the last calendar day of the month and quarter (as the Exchange currently does) and is unaware of any reason why adding P.M.-settled options with expirations each day of the week for CBTX and MBTX options (which overlie a narrow-based index rather than a broad-based index) would be create such concerns or impact.
+Particularly, the Exchange does not believe increases in the number of P.M.settled options series and expirations will have any significant adverse economic impact on the futures, index, or underlying index component securities markets (the Exchange notes there are currently no futures listed on the underlying indexes).
 The Exchange believes that the proposed rule change will provide investors with greater trading and hedging opportunities and flexibility, allowing them to transact in CBTX and MBTX options in a manner more aligned with specific timing needs and more effectively tailor their investment and hedging objectives by listing these options that expire each trading day of the week, in addition to options that expire at the end of calendar month and quarter (which, as noted above, the Exchange may already do pursuant to separate listing programs in the Rules).